 When performing a georeference, the goal is to use reference or source data and control points to reference an image relative to a datum and/or projection.
-Here, you will use the aerial photograph to reference the campus map.
+Here, you will use the aerial photograph to reference the campus map, i.e., move the campus map to its right location using chosen control points from the aerial photograph.
 The first step is to add the unreferenced data.

 Use the Add Data button to add the DowntownCampusMap.jpg layer to the map.
-Make sure to use your copy of the data that is in the Working folder you created under the Exercise\5 folder.
+Make sure to use your copy of the data that is in the Working folder you created under the Exercise_5 folder.